-The Standards and Curriculum Committee's purpose is to monitor and make recommendations concerning the Curriculum of the Academy and to provide a rigorous monitoring of standards through the examination of data provided by the Senior Leadership Team and through a programme of visits by members of the group and others.
-The group has a key role in helping to ensure school improvement.
+The Standards and Curriculum Committee is a sub-committee of the main Board of Trustees.
+Its purpose is to monitor and make recommendations concerning the Curriculum of the Academy and to provide a rigorous monitoring of standards through the examination of data provided by the Senior Leadership Team and through the work of Subject Link Governors and others.
+The group has a key role in the helping to ensure school improvement.